nikkisuneel/INFO330-AccessingDatabases/README.md

 Note that this version of the Pokemon databases has a few views that you may find helpful.

-You are free to use either Python or Java for this assignment; a Python starter is in the Python directory, and a Java starter is in the Java directory.
-(Python is recommended.)

 ## Extra credit